calvinmetcalf/copyfiles/readme.md

 copyfiles([paths], opt, callback);
 ```
-takes an array of paths, last one is the destination path, also takes an optional argument which the -u option if a number, otherwise if it's `true` it's the flat option or if it is an object it is a hash of the various options (the long version e.g. up, all, flat, exclude, error, verbose and soft)
+takes an array of paths, last one is the destination path, also takes an optional argument which the -u option if a number, otherwise if it's `true` it's the flat option or if it is an object it is a hash of the various options (the long version e.g. up, all, flat, exclude, error, verbose, follow, and soft)